dgarroDC/ArchaeologistAchievementHelper/README.md

 *The last 3 entry names are blurred in the example image to avoid spoilers*

 **Beware of spoilers**, the entry names of the `Named` could reveal you important information, but also the `Unnamed` options is able to spoil you things like the planet of the entry (it could even be one you don't now about) or its position and color in Rumor Mode, but this shouldn't be an issue if you won the game.
 Don't worry about the DLC, none of the logs added by Echoes of the Eye are required for the achievement, so no information about it would be spoiled by this.

+___

+If even with these options you are still unable to find the missing facts, I suggest going to the [Outer Wilds unofficial Discord server](https://discord.gg/kChJgBMmtd) and asking for help in `#archaeologist-achievement` channel (please remember to let them know which facts you have missing).

+The site [outerwilds.ventures](https://outerwilds.ventures/) is also a great resource you can use to complete your entries!